Pharma companies not supplying mandated Remdesivir quota to Maha: Tope | Health

+Remdesivir, an anti-viral drug, is used in the treatment of coronavirus patients.

 ''The Union government has fixed the quota of Remdesivir vials to every state.
-However, most of the pharmaceutical companies are not supplying the vials as per the quantity allocated by the Centre,'' Tope said.
+However, most of the pharmaceutical companies are not supplying the vials as per the quantity allocated by the Centre,'' Tope told reporters.

 Of the total number of Remdesivir vials that the Indian government has received as part of the US aid, Maharashtra managed to get 52,000 vials, he added.